brandur/sorg/content/nanoglyphs/049-paradise.md

 * **SSH:** We'd gotten so many requests over the years to have a way of connecting to a running build or production dyno.

-* **Multi-cloud:** Support Azure, GCP, and hopefully Salesforce own cloud too.
+* **Multi-cloud:** Support Azure, GCP, and hopefully Salesforce's own cloud too.
 There was no reason not to do this except that a lot of AWS-specific code had already been written.

 * **VPCs:** Isolation is important for most large customers, and its absence often a dealbreaker.